Нирковий тубулярний ацидоз

 • Type 4 RTA is confirmed by a history of a condition that could be associated with type 4 RTA, chronically elevated potassium, and normal or mildly decreased bicarbonate.
 In most cases plasma renin activity is low, aldosterone concentration is low, and cortisol is normal.

-Treatment of RTA
+Treatment of Renal Tubular Acidosis

 • Varies by type